 This belief that fitness has to be hard is dangerous, but it’s also why so many people don’t see results, get frustrated, and generally miss all the easy ways to stay healthy.

 Even though you must put in some time and effort, it’s not as much as you might think.
-The amount of time and effort you need to invest to see a difference in your health and well-being is quite small.
+The amount of time and effort you need to invest to see a difference in your health and well-being is relatively tiny.

-If you’re looking for a place to start your routine or want to make slight changes that will have a big impact, it’s time to start walking.
+If you’re looking for a place to start your routine or want to make slight changes that will significantly impact you, it’s time to start walking.
 Here’s why and how walking can help you lose fat.

 Is Walking Better Than Running?